AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Hajj

-Hajj is the annual pilgrimage to Makkah (Mecca) that every Muslim should try to make at least once in their life.
+Every Muslim should try to make the annual pilgrimage to Makkah (Mecca) at least once in their life, known as Hajj.

 Halal

-In Islam, halal means ‘allowed’ and is often used to refer to food from animals that have been killed in the correct way according to Muslim beliefs.
+In Islam, halal means ‘allowed’ and often refers to food from animals killed correctly according to Muslim beliefs.

 Haram

-Haram is a word used in Islamic teachings to refer to any act that is forbidden by God.
+Islamic teachings use the word haram to refer to any act forbidden by God.

 Hate crime

-A hate crime is an offence, often including violence, that is usually targeted at a person because of their race, religion, sexuality, disability, or gender.
+A hate crime is an offence.
+It involves targeting a person, often with violence, because of their race, religion, sexuality, disability, or gender.

 Heaven (Jannah)

-Within Christianity, heaven is a state of eternal happiness in the presence of God; the place of eternal peace ruled over by God.
+In Christianity, heaven represents a state of eternal happiness in God’s presence and a place of eternal peace ruled by God.
 In Islam, heaven is Jannah.
 The Qur’an describes Jannah as a paradise and an eternal beautiful garden of physical and spiritual pleasures and delights.

 Hell (Jahannam)